Fluctuations of the power variation of fractional Brownian motion in Brownian time: Preliminaries

 \subsection{An algebraic lemma and some local time estimates}

-For each integer $n\geq 0$, $k\in\Z$ and real number $t\geq 0$, let $U_{j,n}(t)$ (resp. $D_{j,n}(t)$) denote the number of \textit{upcrossings} (resp. \textit{downcrossings}) of the interval $[j2^{-n/2},(j+1)2^{-n/2}]$ within the first $\lfloor 2^n t\rfloor$ steps of the random walk $\{Y(T_{k,n})\}_{k\geq 1}$, that is,
+For each integer $n\geq0$, $k\in\Z$ and real number $t\geq0$, let $U_{j,n}(t)$ (resp. $D_{j,n}(t)$) denote the number of \textit{upcrossings} (resp. \textit{downcrossings}) of the interval $[j2^{-n/2},(j+1)2^{-n/2}]$ within the first $\lfloor2^n t\rfloor$ steps of the random walk $\{Y(T_{k,n})\}_{k\geq1}$, that is,

 The following lemma will play a crucial role in our study of the asymptotic behavior of $V_n^{(r)}$.
-Its main feature is to separate $X$ from $Y$, thus providing a representation of $V_n^{(r)}$ which is amenable to analysis. \begin{lemme} (See \cite[Lemma 2.4]{5}) Fix $t\geq 0$ and $r\in \N^{*}$.
-Then
+Its main feature is to separate $X$ from $Y$, thus providing a representation of $V_n^{(r)}$ which is amenable to analysis.